 - Everyone can see every transaction ever made on the Bitcoin network.

 - Bitcoin is not backed by tangible assets, nor is it backed (or controlled) by a government.
+Bitcoin has been increasingly regulated, however, which makes it less attractive to many hardcore Bitcoin fans and more attractive to mainstream businesses and financial institutions.

 Yeah, But What Is Bitcoin?